ObjectIsAdvantag/webex-api-emulator/README.md

    - POST /webhooks            register a new webhook pointing to a target URL on your local machine, or on the internet

+## Get the Postman collection

-- The emulator comes with a Postman collection companion to quickly run requests againt the Emulator, and easilly switch back and forth between the emulator and the Webex REST API.
+The emulator comes with a Postman collection companion to quickly run requests againt the Emulator, and easilly switch back and forth between the emulator and the Webex REST API.

 To install the postman collection:

-    - Import the collection into Postman by [clicking this link](https://www.getpostman.com/collections/c76412ea237207555b57), or with the "import collection" feature
+- import the collection into Postman by [clicking this link](https://www.getpostman.com/collections/c76412ea237207555b57), or with the "import collection" feature
 - setup an environment with 4 variables: endpoint, access_token, bot_token, bot_email
     - endpoint: http://127.0.0.1:3210 (in place of https://api.ciscospark.com/v1)
     - access_token: the access token of a Webex User
     - bot_token: the access token of a Webex Bot account
     - bot_email: the email of the bot (for the user to invite it)

-    Note that values for `access_token`, `bot_token` and `bot_email` must be part of the tokens.json file
+Note that values for `access_token`, `bot_token` and `bot_email` must be part of your emulator's [tokens configuration](./tokens.json) file